-Manufacturing PMI in Austria averaged 52.23 points from 2013 until 2020, reaching an all time high of 64.30 points in December of 2017 and a record low of 31.60 points in April of 2020.
+Manufacturing PMI in Austria averaged 52.56 points from 2013 until 2021, reaching an all time high of 64.70 points in April of 2021 and a record low of 31.60 points in April of 2020.
 This page provides the latest reported value for - Austria Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Austria Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+Austria Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

 Manufacturing PMI in Austria is expected to be 55.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Manufacturing PMI in Austria to stand at 52.80 in 12 months time.
 In the long-term, the Austria Manufacturing PMI is projected to trend around 54.50 points in 2022, according to our econometric models.